ensconced/nand2tetris-emulation/src/compilers/vm_compiler/readme.md

 - argument: stores the function's arguments. one set for each instance of a running function
 - local: stores the function's local variables. one set for each instance of a running function
-- static: stores static variables shared by all functions within the same .vm file. shared by all functions in the same .vm file
+- static: stores static variables shared by all functions within the same .vm file. shared by all functions in the same .vm file (is it really just that it's namespaced by file, using dots?? - JB)
 - this/that: general purpose segments on heap, pointed to by pointer 0 and pointer 1 respectively. one set for each instance of a running program
 - pointer: a two-entry segment that holds the base addresses of the this and that segments. one set for each instance of a running program.
 - temp: fixed eight-entry segment that holds temporary variables for general use. shared by all functions in the program.